open-craft/opencraft/README.md

   will be represented as an instance of the `MySQLServer` model in the database.
   It is possible to create multiple instances of that model.
 This setting exists mainly to make it easier to add a MySQL database server in testing and development environments.
+It is mandatory to set this setting to run the initial migrations.
 * `DEFAULT_INSTANCE_MONGO_URL`: The external MongoDB database server to be used by instances configured not to use ephemeral databases.
 The database server will be represented as an instance of the `MongoDBServer` model in the database.
   It is possible to create multiple instances of that model.
 This setting exists mainly to make it easier to add a MongoDB database server in testing and development environments.
+It is mandatory to set this setting to run the initial migrations.

 ### External SMTP service settings